WhatsApp Family Groups Are Keeping Indian Families Together — And Driving Some Apart

 “My tolerance levels for sexist humor shared in these groups is dangerously low,” said Baijal.

 Some Indians like Shah, the software engineer from Seattle, deal with uncomfortable content or conversations in their family groups with radio silence because they don’t want to rock the boat much.
 For weeks, said Shah, he’s completely quiet in all of the handful of family WhatsApp groups he’s in.
-“People don’t like it,” he said, but adds that he doesn’t really have a choice.
+“People don’t like it,” he said, but added that he doesn’t really have a choice.
 “Sometimes, I’ll wish a family member on their birthday in the group, and someone else will get pissed off because I didn’t wish them,” he said.
 Shah now messages people privately or calls them.
 “I don’t want to get into trouble with my family,” he said.

 Ultimately, according to Baijal, it’s hard to be an outlier.
 “Culturally, there’s a lot of posturing to maintain the traditional image of the big, happy Indian family,” she said.
 “Nobody likes the feminists, the social justice warriors, the party poopers who constantly call people out in any WhatsApp group,” said Baijal.